 There were things moving below.

-From his perch, he watched a few unlucky survivors run from out of an alleyway.
+From his perch, he watched a few unlucky survivors run out of an alleyway.
 They were armed with axes, knives, and moved quickly, quietly, and concisely.
 Three men, two women, and a child risking a resource run.
 The group moved towards the Model 47, and just as they arrived the child tripped over a discarded tire.
 She squealed in pain.
 The party stopped dead in their tracks.
 Not for the concern of injury, but for the fear of what the sound would bring.
 The quieting of the child did in this moment, come too late for death would be a comin’.

 Bursting forth from an old nearby shoe store, a murder of zombies flowed.
 Rotting corpses jigged and stuttered quickly towards the survivors, moaning, and growling with unintelligible sounds.
 Their intent was not lost; they were hungry for living flesh.
 These were the children of the Death Storm.